AUfluids/OpenFOAM-on-GenomeDK/README.md

 # Author

 All the credit goes to [Sina Nozarian](https://scholar.google.com/citations?user=xxgnX4EAAAAJ&hl=en), a PhD student at the time of writing.
-The author only contributed to creating and documenting this GitHub repository to facilitate OpenFOAM use on Genome by the Fluid Mechanics and Turbulence research group members.
+The author only contributed to creating and documenting this GitHub repository to facilitate OpenFOAM use on Genome for the Fluid Mechanics and Turbulence research group members.

 # Target platform
 The procedure has been rigorously tested and verified to be fully compatible with OpenFOAM v-2112 and v-2312, ensuring its smooth integration and reliable performance with this specific release.